Retail Voice: 15 Buying Tips for Specialty Outdoor Retailers

 Sara Parker, Half Moon Outfitters

 - Be brave.
 Look for buyers who can take a risk, try something new, live with it if it fails, and move on.
-“I’ve always said I want to identify those people in my store who never make a mistake and get rid of them all!” says Mitch Mode, second generation owner of his family’s outfitter, Mel’s Trading Post, in Rhinelander, Wisconsin.
+“I’ve always said I want to identify those people in my store who never make a mistake and get rid of them all!” said Mitch Mode, second generation owner of his family’s outfitter, Mel’s Trading Post, in Rhinelander, Wisconsin.

 - Leverage rep relationships.
 Consider organizing your buying team by rep relationship and brand rather than category.
 At Outland USA, each of the five buyers has a collection of brands they buy across all categories.
 They decide who gets which brands based primarily on rep relationships, but also interest and expertise in brands and activities.